SnapshotSafari/standard-merge/README.md

 ### Codes

-The R/ folder contains all the package functions.
+The `R/` folder contains all the package functions.

 ### Tests

-Tests were run with the R package testthat.
-These tests can be found in tests/.
+Unitari tests were run with the R package `testthat`.
+These tests can be found in `tests/`.
+Diverse tests run with files installed locally can also be found in `scripts_tests/`.

 ### Documentation

-standardizeSnapshot.pdf contains the documentation for the package's functions.
-The .Rd files generated with Roxygen2 can also be found in man/.
+`standardizeSnapshot_xx.pdf` contains the package documentation.
+The .Rd files generated with `Roxygen2` can also be found in `man/`.